 Let people know where you are.
 Letting someone know where you are going and when you are likely to return is a good idea.
 Make sure you notify them when you return and agree a timeframe when they should contact the emergency services if you don’t contact them.
-We’ve put together a handy route card (PDF) for you to print and fill out – give a good description of your planned route, along with any grid references.

 Paul Cook, from Wasdale Mountain Rescue team says: "The big area of growth has been in people phoning up on a mobile from Scafell Pike saying that they are lost and asking if we can help them.
 It’s vitally important that people who go into the mountains have the right map and compass, and that they know how to use them correctly."